LiohMoeller/mfc/README.txt

 - Run the .deb, the package <mfc1> will be installed.
 - You can start the clock with the menu entry, or with the command:
   <mindfulclock1 [OPTIONS]>
     --start-tna         Start the clock minimized in
                         the Taskbar Notification Area.
+    --autostart-clock   Start the clock automatically.
-    --taskbar     Use the classic taskbar,
+    --taskbar           Use the classic taskbar, instead
-                  instead of the application indicator.
+                        of the application indicator.
+    --menu-time         Show the time not beside the taskbar indicator icon.
+                        (With --taskbar, this option
+                         will be ignored.)
     --help              Show a little help.

-TRUBBLESHOTTING
+TROUBBLESHOTTING
 - Reset all setting: Delete the configuarion, the hidden file <.mfc1>
   in the home directory.